AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Client SHOULD generate a new CSR matching the TLS certificate it is being used to replace.
 The EST Client SHOULD make a HTTPS request containing the CSR to the `/simplereenroll` endpoint of the EST Server.
 The EST Client MUST include the TLS Certificate being renewed during the TLS handshake with the EST Server.

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client SHOULD use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
 The EST Client MUST remove any previously issued TLS Certificates and key pairs.

+If the EST Server returns a HTTP 202, the request was accepted, but the certificate has not been processed yet.
+The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
+The EST Client SHOULD attempt resending the request an appropriate number times before aborting the certificate request and attempting with an a alternative EST Server.
+[RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

 If the EST Server returns any other HTTP response, the request has been unsuccessful.
 The EST Client SHOULD re-submit the request to an alternative EST Server if present.
 Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal after half of the remaining period of validity has elapsed.